 - someone you’re concerned is at risk of becoming radicalised

-- community members being intimidated or harassed by foreign actors
+- community members being intimidated or harassed by someone linked to a foreign government

 We know that reporting a matter of concern can be a big step.
 We take your right to privacy very seriously.
 Tell the operator if you want to remain anonymous.